NotBlackMagic/UROSTerminalUI/README.md

 ![HMI-Board](./HMI-Board_Pinout.png)

 ## Software
 The GUI Interface runs on the RT-Thread RTOS and uses the [LVGL](www.lvgl.io) embedded graphics library.
-The GUI Interface project was developed using the RT-Thread IDE, [RT-Thread Studio](www.rt-thread.io/studio.html), and the Micro-ROS interface is based on a [Micro-ROS RT-Thread package](https://github.com/wuhanstudio/micro_ros) with some modifications<sup>1</sup>.
-The full project files and dependencies are included in this GitHub repository, including both the LVGL and Micro-ROS package (both with some modifications).
+The GUI Interface project was developed using the RT-Thread IDE, [RT-Thread Studio](www.rt-thread.io/studio.html), and uses a custom build Micro-ROS static library and transport layer.
+Initially I used the following RT-Thread Micro-ROS port: [Micro-ROS RT-Thread package](https://github.com/wuhanstudio/micro_ros) which required some modifications to get working/compiling properly <sup>1</sup>.
+Later on I decided to learn how to create my own custom port, which is what is used now in the project, from building Micro-ROS to creating the transport layer functions.
+I wrote a step-by-step instructions for this, with lessons learned, that can be found on my [Website](https://notblackmagic.com/bitsnpieces/micro-ros/).

+The full project files and dependencies are included in this GitHub repository, including both the LVGL and the custom built Micro-ROS package (still in the same folder as the one used before).
 To run the project it is therefore only necessary to install RT-Thread Studio, download this repository and import this project in RT-Thread Studio.

 To debug and flash the board from RT-Thread Studio follow the instruction bellow in the "Flashing and Debugging" Section.